YaLTeR/bxt-rs/README.md

 To use video recording you need FFmpeg.
 On Linux, install it from your package manager.
 On Windows, download a static FFmpeg build (e.g. [this one](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z)) and extract `ffmpeg.exe` into the Half-Life folder (the folder that has `hl.exe`).

+If the video looks glitched or the game crashes when starting recording (happens on some Windows AMD GPU setups):

+1. Update your GPU driver.
+1. If the problem still occurs, try `_bxt_cap_force_fallback 1`.

 ## Building

 You can uncomment the right line in `.cargo/config` to avoid writing `--target` every time.